Comparing homological invariants for mapping classes of surfaces: Background on bordered theory vs Fukaya categories

-Material in this section serves as a preparation for the subsequent Section \ref{sec:LF}.
+This section covers background material, which is needed for the subsequent Section~\ref{sec:LF}.

-Let us repeat the way we associate a bimodule to a mapping class in the Section \ref{sec:bimodule from bordered}.
-To a surface one associates an algebraic structure, a $dg$-algebra in our case.
-To a mapping class one associates an $A_\infty$ bimodule over that algebra.
-To a composition of mapping classes one associates a tensor product operation of bimodules.
-Here we describe another geometric way to arrive at the same mapping class invariant, which is based on partially wrapped Fukaya categories associated to a surface with one boundary component.
-This geometric structure was developed in \cite{Aur1}, \cite{Aur2} by Denis Auroux in order to reinterpret bordered Heegaard Floer theory using Fukaya categories. \Needspace{8\baselineskip}
+Let us recall how we associate a bimodule to a mapping class in Section~\ref{sec:hf_bim}.
+To a surface we associate a $dg$ algebra.
+To a mapping class we associate an $A_\infty$ bimodule over that algebra.
+Composition of mapping classes corresponds to the box tensor product of bimodules (Theorem~\ref{DA pairing}).
+In Section~\ref{alt_bim} below, we describe another geometric construction of the same mapping class invariant.
+The basis for that construction is reinterpretation of bordered Heegaard Floer theory in terms of the partially wrapped Fukaya category of the surface, which is due to Auroux~\cite{Aur1,Aur2}, and which we recall in Section~\ref{aur_constr}. \Needspace{8\baselineskip}